Nonprofits seeking to help unpaid New Orleans teens

 NEW ORLEANS (WGNO) — Some teenagers who were employed by the City of New Orleans during the summer still haven’t received a paycheck.

-Some of the jobs were offered through the New Orleans Recreation Department (NORD), and others were offered through the city’s JOB1 YouthWorks program.
+Some of the jobs were offered through the New Orleans Recreation Department, and others were offered through the city’s JOB1 YouthWorks program.

 Juanita Carruth says her teenage daughter worked for NORD over the summer, assisting with the NOLA Gen Z Fezt that was held in June.